 About the Artist

-“I believe fine art should be the focus of a room not an accessory.
-Whether it is bold color or soft and reflective, it should be a conversation waiting to happen.
-If the color combinations in my work draw you in, and the texture makes you want to touch, I have accomplished what I have set out to do as an artist.”
+“I believe fine art should be the focus of a room, not an accessory,” says Bryan.
+“Whether it is bold in color or soft and reflective, it should be a conversation waiting to happen.
+If the color draws you in, and the texture makes you want to touch, I have accomplished what I have set out to do as an artist.”